MoriTanosuke/blog/_posts/2016-10-01-docker-image-for-wallabag-v2.markdown

 To use my image, just run the following command on your command line:

-    docker run -p 8080:80 moritanosuke/wallabag-docker
+    docker run --rm -p 8080:80 -v ./data:/var/www/wallabag/data moritanosuke/wallabag-docker

 After the container is up, you can access your *Wallabag* at http://localhost:8080.
+All data will be stored in the directory *data*, so you should be able to stop/start the container and all your stored articles should still be there.
+Please note that I use the option `--rm`, so the container will be removed as soon as it is stopped.

 Personally I like to run my containers via [docker-compose][13].
 Here's an example for your *docker-compose.yml*:

 ````
 version: '2'